 - Let the upgrade complete.
 This takes 20 to 45 minutes depending on your hardware.

-After the in-place upgrade, KB5079473 will already be included.
-You won't need to install it separately.
+After the in-place upgrade, the latest patches will already be included.
+You won't need to install KB5079473 or KB5085516 separately.

 If you're not ready to do a full repair right now, pause updates to stop the loop: